Robust inference with knockoffs: Proofs of main results

 Then, for the knockoff+ filter with threshold $T_+$, we can write

-where the last step holds by definition of $R_{\eps}$ and the construction of the knockoff+ filter.
-If we instead use the knockoff filter (rather than knockoff+), then we use the threshold $T_0$ and obtain
+where the next-to-last step holds by definition of $R_{\eps}$, and the last step holds by the construction of the knockoff+ filter.
+If we instead use the knockoff filter (rather than knockoff+), then we use the threshold $T_0$ and similarly obtain

-where the last step holds by definition of $R_{\eps}$ and the construction of the knockoff filter.
+where the two steps hold by definition of $R_{\eps}$ and the construction of the knockoff filter, respectively.
 Either way, then, it is sufficient to prove that $\EE{R_{\eps}(T)}\leq e^\eps$, where $T$ is either $T_+$ or $T_0$.